bbales/AN1388-Node/README.md

 # AN1388-Node

 Implementation of Microchip's [AN1388][an1388] in Node.js using UART.
 Adapted from Camil Staps' python implementation.

   [an1388]: http://ww1.microchip.com/downloads/en/AppNotes/01388B.pdf

-Its a good idea to add the current user to the dialout group, allowing access to reading and writing /dev/ devices.

-`usermod -a -G dialout $USER`
+It is a good idea to add the current user to the dialout group, allowing access to reading and writing `/dev/` devices using this command: `usermod -a -G dialout $USER`.
+Most methods accept byte array arguments.

 # API
 <a name="Programmer"></a>

-## Programmer ⇐ <code>EventEmitter</code>
+### Programmer ⇐ <code>EventEmitter</code>
 Instantiable bootloader programmer class.
 Provides access to serial port UART programmer

 **Kind**: global class